The maximal potential energy of biased random walks on trees: Abstract

-{\slshape\bfseries Summary.} Biased random walks on supercritical Galton--Watson trees are introduced and studied in depth by Lyons~\cite{lyons90} and Lyons, Pemantle and Peres~\cite{lyons-pemantle-peres96}.
-We investigate the slow regime, in which case the walks are known to possess an exotic maximal displacement of order $(\log n)^3$ in the first $n$ steps.
-Our main result is another --- and in some sense even more --- exotic property of biased walks: the maximal potential energy of the biased walks is of order $(\log n)^2$.
-More precisely, we prove that, upon the system's non-extinction, the ratio between the maximal potential energy and $(\log n)^2$ converges almost surely to $\frac12$, when $n$ goes to infinity.
+The biased random walk on supercritical Galton--Watson trees is known to exhibit a multiscale phenomenon in the slow regime: the maximal displacement of the walk in the first $n$ steps is of order $(\log n)^3$, whereas the typical displacement of the walk at the $n$-th step is of order $(\log n)^2$.
+Our main result reveals another multiscale property of biased walks: the maximal potential energy of the biased walks is of order $(\log n)^2$ in contrast with its typical size, which is of order $\log n$.
+The proof relies on analyzing the intricate multiscale structure of the potential energy.